 Guess what, mobile web form designer features are gone.
 They’ve been gone from vs.net 2005 with sp1 for vs.net 2005, but designer support simply does not exist for vs.net 2008

 I guess the general approach to mobile web development is to consider it as a moving target, which will eventually merge with the not-mobile web.
 New mobile devices and new mobile browsers, especially IPhone and Safari on it is quite capable, it can even run a tricky google web toolkit site I’ve build a while ago.
 Apperantly MS is just passing the effort for mobile web development, and waiting for the devices to catch up.
 Meanwhile, there are existing projects, like mine, which have to maintained.
 I am not happy about keeping the whole vs.net 2005 ide just because of a single project.
 Vs.net 2008 sp1 does not seem to change much either.
 Come on MS, give my designer back.

 I’ve just started porting a Google Web Toolkit project (a small one) to JSF, and this time, I have to admit that none of the choices I’ve tested on Eclipse is a match for Netbeans 6.1.
 Once you get the basics, JSF development is not about visual designers etc, but current solutions on Eclipse platform are way unintuitive compared to usual unintuitive state of Eclipse tools 🙂

 I’ve just fixed a problem with a Thomson 580 Speedtouch adsl modem/router.
-The problem is, the web gui does not save any settings you’ve done, and even though applying them works, if you restart the modem for any of the bazillion reasons, like power outage, angry girlfriend, choked embedded code on modem, you say goodbye … Continue reading Explain this to me please
+The problem is, the web gui does not save any settings you’ve done, and even though applying them works, if you restart the modem for any of the bazillion reasons, like power outage, angry girlfriend, choked embedded code on modem, you say goodbye to all your settings.